The DOM & Form Submission

 form.addEventListener('submit', updater)

-An HTML form with a '<p>' element below displaying the input value
+An HTML form with a paragraph below showing the submitted value